Frequently Asked Questions

 • Organisations without an organisational bank account.

 • Organisations whose only charitable objective is the promotion of religious or political beliefs.
-We check this against your OSCR registration, not what’s on your website.

 • Staff time that isn’t specifically for delivering the project in question, i.e. we will not fund staff involved with the general day-to-day running of your organisation (e.g. receptionists, janitors, cleaners).
 We will fund staff already employed by your organisation for any time being spent delivering the project.
 You are also welcome to recruit new staff.